jawahar-shazab/docs/docs/api.md

 GET /v1/agents/site/:siteRef
 ```

-Fetches agents associated with a specific site.
+This API fetches a list of agents associated with a specific site, identified by the `siteRef`.
+It is useful for site-specific management and monitoring of agents.

 #### 6. Get Agent